Volunteers of all ages welcome!

 Click here to volunteer for lobby sales

 This year BRIGHT plans to attend community events to raise awareness of the BRIGHT Run and raise money.
 The community events usually involve working a table or booth and require about four volunteers.
 The events have shifts, please let us know if you’re interested in helping with a community event.
-The following are the community events we plan to attend this year:

 The BRIGHT Run/ Walk: